Georgia and Armenia - Caucasus Discovery

 Day 6 – Ushguli

-Morning drive to Ushguli village, the highest permanently inhabited village in Europe at 2400 metres.
+A morning drive to Ushguli village, the highest permanently inhabited village in Europe at 2400 metres.
 On the way we visit Nakipari church.
 On arrival in Ushguli we explore on foot, visiting the stunning medieval towers as well as Lamaria Church.
 Those who wish can take an easy hike along the valley leading to the foot of Mount Shkhara (5201m).
-Overnight in local house, Mestia.
-(BLD)
+We return to Mestia in the afternoon.
+Overnight in Mestia at a family run guesthouse.
+(BD)

 Day 7 - Bakuriani